muldis/Muldis_Object_Notation/spec/MUON_Feature_Comparison.md

 MUON is more expressive than JSON regarding character string literals.
-MUON directly supports expression of all 17 **Unicode** planes, that is all of the codepoints up to 0x10FFFF, while JSON only directly supports the BMP, that is only the codepoints up to 0xFFFF.
-Users of JSON must explicitly use pairs of UTF-16 surrogate codepoints to represent codepoints on the other 16 planes, which is a separate data model layer above the JSON.
+MUON directly supports expression of all 17 **Unicode** planes, that is all of the code points up to 0x10FFFF, while JSON only directly supports the BMP, that is only the code points up to 0xFFFF.
+Users of JSON must explicitly use pairs of UTF-16 surrogate code points to represent code points on the other 16 planes, which is a separate data model layer above the JSON.

 MUON uses the same string delimiters `"` as JSON but MUON is easier to